Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations: Results and Discussion

-where $c$ is constant term in helical-$p$ case, comes from negative $S^{CAR-NR}$ contributions to shot noise cross correlations.
-For topological superconductor, shot noise cross-correlations in tunnel limit is symmetries with respect to bias voltage ($V_2$).
-In small bias voltage regime $-V_1< V_2<V_1$, shot noise cross correlations for non-topological superconductors ($s$, $p_y$, $d_{x^2-y^2}$) in tunnel limit shows linear behaviour as function of bias voltage $V_2$ as also seen for $s$- wave case.
-Shot noise cross-correlations predicted in our work for non-topological superconductors are in line with that seen for $s$ wave superconductor in Refs.~\cite{bignon,golubev}.
+where $c$ is a constant term.
+For topological superconductors, $S^{12}$ in tunnel limit is symmetric to change in sign of bias voltage ($V_2$), whereas for non-topological superconductors, it is asymmetric as a function of bias voltage ($V_2$).
+This symmetry can be a marker also for the presence of Majorana fermions akin to ZBCP in metal/topological superconductor junction.
+Shot noise cross-correlations predicted in our work for $s$-wave are in line with that seen for $s$ wave superconductor in Refs.~\cite{bignon,golubev}.